-Last, in your job description as a liability trader, it is clearly stated that you should only trade to unwind positions that you accumulated as a consequence of transactions with institutional clients.
-You should not trade for any other reason (e.g. market making, following the trend, etc.).
+Last, in your job description as a liability trader, it is clearly stated that you should only trade to unwind positions that you accumulated as a consequence of transactions with institutional clients (accepted tender offers).
+You should not trade for any other reason (e.g., market making, following the trend, etc.).
+Your instructor or CRO has the option to penalize you for front-running and other speculative strategies, defined for this case as trading unrelated to unwinding accepted tender offers and any nonzero positions at the end of the trading period.